lucasfurno/docs_en/edge-functions/index.md

 [Edite no GitHub <svg width="14" height="14" xmlns="http://www.w3.org/2000/svg"><g fill="none" stroke="#F3652B"><path d="M4.81.71H.672v11.43H12.1V8.001" stroke-width=".8"/><path d="M6.87.786h5.155V5.94M6.31 6.5L12.026.786"/></g></svg>](https://github.com/aziontech/docs_en/edit/master/edge-functions/index.md)

-Azion Edge Functions allows you to create targeted serverless applications to events, at the edge of the network, closer to users.
+Azion Edge Functions allows you to create serverless applications to event-oriented, at the edge of the network, closer to users.

 With Edge Functions, you can perform serverless functions in response to events on Edge Nodes of our network.
 Without having to provision or manage servers.